 An experienced criminal defense lawyer will know that the prosecution must prove several elements in order to win a conviction for assaulting a police officer.
 They, at the minimum, must successfully show in a court of law that:

 All of these elements must be proven beyond a reasonable doubt in order for the defendant to be convicted of assault on a police officer.
 If any of these actions or elements can be disproved, the APO charge may be dismissed.

-An attorney with a history of defending assault on a police officer charges will have multiple defenses available with which to disprove the theories of the prosecutor.
-For general information pertaining to assault in DC, please visit the following page.
+An attorney in DC with a history of defending assault on a police officer charges will have multiple defenses available with which to disprove the theories of the prosecutor.

 Please contact us for more information or to schedule a free consultation.
 If you are seeking information or representation regarding APO charges in Maryland, visit our Maryland office’s website here.

 David Benowitz and his firm are the best strategic and compassionate teams you will work with.
 Mr. Benowitz and his team are diligent and proactive, which is further enhanced by David’s methodic and strategic approach to law.
 My case was a very complicated and emotionally charged case involving classified information, where I was facing three indictments, two carrying life sentences and one carrying 20 years.
 Mr. Benowitz utilized a network of lawyers coupled with his own strategy to navigate the case to success!
 I sincerely recommend David Benowitz quite literally with my life.